A senior couple sits on a hillside.

 While death is natural, it doesn’t make the process of mourning a loved one any easier.
 Seniors who deal with the loss of a spouse — often, their life partner for 20+ years — will inevitably struggle through the situation.
 For caregivers, it’s important to step up, understand their feelings, and support them through their grieving.

-While we’re mostly taught grief comes in stages, many clinicians believe we instead experience mood swings that come and go rapidly.
+While we’re mostly taught grief comes in stages, many clinicians believe we instead experience loss in swings that come and go rapidly.
 These will gradually decline in frequency and intensity until a level of emotional adjustment has been reached.
 However, grief on this scale will not only have emotional effects but also physical and psychological effects on your elderly loved one.
 Expect that they will have trouble sleeping, eating, and concentrating.
 It is also possible that they will have a hard time making decisions.

 Expect them to cry easily and feel the following emotions: